Program of Continuing Studies (PCS)

 Accreditation Requirements

-• 40 sessions of supervisory practice with analysands outside of the course.
+• 40 sessions of supervisory practice with at least two analysands over the course of the year.

-• 40 hours of external individual supervision outside of the course.
+• 40 hours of external individual supervision over the course of the year.

-• Attendance at all modules, morning and afternoon seminars, (30 contact hours).
+• Attendance in person at all modules, morning and afternoon seminars.

 • Completed satisfactory signed supervision report from internal group clinical supervisor.